 The Peabody WMA is located immediately adjacent to the PAF reservation (TVA 2020b).
 The WMA is broken up into eight individual units, two of which lie adjacent to the PAF reservation (Figure 3-4).
 The Sinclair Unit of the Peabody WMA adjoins the PAF reservation to the southwest and west and the main PAF access road, KY 176, passes through the Sinclair Unit.
 The Baker Bottoms Unit of the WMA lies adjacent to PAF to the south and southeast.
 The Ken Unit and Homestead Unit of the WMA are across the Green River from PAF, approximately 0.5 mile and 4.2 miles northeast of the plant, respectively (TVA 2013).
 Two western units of the Peabody WMA, the Vogue and River Queen Units can both be accessed from the portion of the Western Kentucky Parkway that would be used as the route to haul CCR from PAF to the Hopkins County Regional Landfill.
 Peabody WMA has rough terrain primarily comprised of reclaimed coal-mined land with swampland, numerous excavated ridges, and water-filled strip mine pits.
-Lands within the WMA are managed by KDFWR under lease agreements with the private landowners.
+Lands within the WMA are owned by both private landowners and the KDFWR.
+Private lands within the WMA are managed by KDFWR under lease agreements with the private landowners.
 The main public uses are fishing and hunting for deer, turkey, waterfowl, and small game (KDFWR 2020a).